HL7/davinci-deqm/input/pagecontent/index.md

 {: #submission-period}Submission period
   : For this Implementation guide, submission period is the period of time in which data can exchanged when describing the FHIR transactions for data exchange, and measure reporting.
 The submission period typically overlaps with the measurement period and reporting period.

-{: #closed-gap}Closed Gap
-  : No discrepancy exists between recommended best practices and the services that are actually provided and documented.
-A previously identified open gap may become closed, if actions were taken to close the open gaps.

-{: #gaps-through-period}Gaps Through Period
-  : The period of time defined by a Client for running the gaps in care report.
-When the end period date of the gaps is specified as a date in the future, it indicates the gaps in care report will be run prospectively, which provides opportunity for actions to be taken to close the identified gaps.
-When the end period date of the gaps is specified as a date in the past, it indicates the gaps in care report will be run retrospectively.

-{: #gaps-in-care}Gaps In Care
-  : Gaps in care are defined as discrepancies between recommended best practices and the services that are actually provided and documented.
-The terms gaps in care and care gaps may be used interchangeably.

-{: #inverse-measure}Inverse Measure
-  : A lower calculated performance rate for this measure indicates better clinical care or control.
-The Diabetes: Hemoglobin A1c (HbA1c) Poor Control (>9%) measure is an example of inverse measure.

-{: #open-gap}Open Gap
-  : A discrepancy exists between recommended best practices and the services that are actually provided and documented.
-For example, individuals missing colonoscopy or other screening tests as specified in the Colorectal Cancer Screening measure based on their age groups.
-For a positive measure, open gaps are identified if an individual is not in the numerator population as specified by the measure.
-For an inverse measure, open gaps are identified if an individual is in the numerator population as specified by the measure.

-{: #positive-measure}Positive Measure
-  : A higher calculated performance rate for this measure indicates better clinical care or control.
-The Colorectal Cancer Screening measure is an example of positive measure.

 For additional definitions see the [eCQI Resource Center Glossary]